Katelyn Ohashi: Gymnastics career

-Junior

-2009

-Early in her career, Ohashi trained with USLA at Great American Gymnastics Express (GAGE) in Blue Springs, Missouri.
-Ohashi was twelve years old when she made her debut on the national gymnastics scene at the 2009 Junior Olympic National Championships, where she placed first on floor exercise, tied for second on uneven bars, placed fourth in the all-around and tied for seventh on vault.
+Early in her career, Ohashi trained with Al Fong at Great American Gymnastics Express (GAGE) in Blue Springs, Missouri.
+Ohashi was 12 years old when she made her debut on the national gymnastics scene at the 2009 Junior Olympic National Championships, where she placed first on floor exercise, tied for second on uneven bars, placed fourth in the all-around and tied for seventh on vault.

 She competed in her first elite meet at the 2009 U.S. Classic in Des Moines, Iowa, where she placed fourth on floor in the junior division, tied for fifth on balance beam and placed ninth in the all-around.
 This qualified her for the National Championships in Dallas, where she won the silver medal on floor, placed sixth on beam, finished tenth in the all-around and was named to the junior national team.

 Soon after Nationals, Ohashi moved to Plano, Texas, to train at WOGA.